Dunstall Park - UK Airfield Guide

 A PERSONAL MEMORY

-Note: Here is a picture of my draw-bar rig at DUNSTALL PARK in August 1994.
+Note: Here is a picture of my second 'A-frame' draw-bar rig at DUNSTALL PARK in August 1994.
 I was engaged in delivering and assisting with a travelling exhibition to several major racecourses promoting 'white goods' for a major manufacturer.
 But, when taking this picture I had yet to embark on my research project to discover the history of British flying sites, and was therefore completely unaware that I was in fact visiting 'hallowed turf' in the early sequence of major flying sites before WW1.

 Alf Jenks